muisit/evf-coaches/README.md

-# evf-coaches
+# evf-contacts
-EVF Wordpress plugin for managing coaches
+EVF Wordpress plugin for managing contacts of the EVF